Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Types of fractures

-They divide into several groups according to what the fracture point looks like.
-Where parts of the bone will shift or whether the bone will penetrate through the skin.
+Fractures are divided into several groups according to what the fracture site looks like.
+Where parts of the bone are displaced or whether the bone penetrates through the skin.

 • Closed